A wise sage once said:

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
 After the dust settled on our analysis of the 41 largest places in Wyoming, we were left with this set of the best value for your money.

-So listen up Sheridan (the most expensive place in Wyoming) as we explain how we created this ranking.
+So listen up Jackson (the most expensive place in Wyoming) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Wyoming and the cheapest places in the country: